-Pork belly lovers and people who is in search for great ways to cook this amazing ingredient, you guys are gonna love this recipe!!
+If you are looking for a great way to cook pork belly, the braised pork belly over rice is definitely worth checking out!!
 It has amazing flavor and tender texture.
 The fat won’t be greasy at all after braising, and would melt in your mouth when eating.

 This braised pork belly over rice dish is one of the most beloved Taiwanese comfort foods, also called “Lu Rou Fan (卤肉饭)” in Mandarin Chinese.
 If you happen to be in Taiwan right now, I definitely recommend trying this dish.
 I bet you could find this dish in almost any restaurants’ menu there.

-For folks live in other parts of the world, don’t be sad 🙂 .
+For folks live in other parts of the world, don’t worry.
 Today, I am going to show you how to make this dish at home.
 We’ll bring Taiwanese flavor to us!

 As main ingredients for this dish, I used: Pork belly, Shanghai bok choy, dried shiitake mushroom (need to be rehydrated beforehand), boiled eggs (I have them peeled before use) and fried onion (great topping choice for a lot of other dishes).